Jarryd-W-Hoffman/GiraffeUI/src/resources/views/button.md

 };
 ```

-In this example, the user has defined a custom color named `branding_primary` with a hex value.
-With `use_tailwind_config` set to `true`, GiraffeUI will recognize and use these custom color names (e.g., `branding_primary`) instead of the default GiraffeUI color names when rendering buttons.
+In this example, the user has defined a custom color named `branding-primary` with a hex value.
+With `use_tailwind_config` set to `true`, GiraffeUI will recognize and use these custom color names (e.g., `branding-primary`) instead of the default GiraffeUI color names when rendering buttons.

 ### Configuration Switch